 How to Grow Blueberries in Arkansas!

 Hmm, what a delectable treat the blueberry is!
 Did you also know that they have many health benefits?
 They are powerful antioxidants, can reduce the build-up of bad cholesterol, have been shown to reduce the growth of cancer, act as an anti-inflammatory, and have a positive effect on brain function, eyesight, urinary tract health.
-Plus they have often been called ‘nature’s viagra’!
 What you may not realize is that they are quite easy to grow in Arkansas too!

-Choose your variety of blueberry; both the southern highbush and rabbiteye types are good in Southern Arkansas, and Northern highbush varieties are good in Northern Arkansas, and all three types can be grown successfully in Central Arkansas.
+Choose your variety of blueberry; both the southern highbush and rabbiteye types are good in Southern Arkansas, and Northern highbush varieties are good in Northern Arkansas.
+All three types can be grown successfully in Central Arkansas.
 Here are several varieties within each type:

 Northern Highbush- Bluecrop, Duke, Elliot